 Radiation therapy sessions

 Your radiation oncologist leads a team that includes technicians and nurses.
-The team will work with you at each radiation treatment session.
-During each session, you will lie on a special, firm table.
+The team will work with you at each radiation therapy session.
+During each session, you will lie on a special table.
 Most often, your entire breast will be given a dose of radiation.
-If lymph nodes removed during surgery were found to have cancer, the area around the lymph nodes may also be treated with radiation.
+If lymph nodes removed during surgery were found to have cancer, often the area around the lymph nodes is also treated with radiation.
 Learn more about lymph nodes.

 Each session lasts about 20 minutes.
-Most of this time is spent positioning your body to ensure the treatment is exactly as planned.
-Treatment usually is given once a day, five days a week, for three to seven weeks.
-Your schedule of radiation sessions is designed to treat your breast cancer and may vary from another person’s schedule.
+Most of this time is spent positioning your body to ensure the treatment is given exactly as planned.
+Treatment is usually given once a day, five days a week, for three to seven weeks.
+The schedule of radiation sessions is designed to treat your breast cancer and varies from person to person.

-After these sessions end, you may have more radiation (called a boost) to the part of the breast that had the original tumor.
-This boost radiation is given to get rid of any cancer left in that area.
+After your radiation therapy sessions end, you may have more radiation (called a boost) to the part of the breast that had the original tumor.
+This boost radiation is given to increase the amount of radiation therapy given to the area at highest risk for breast cancer recurrence.
 Your boost radiation session is similar to a regular session.

 Things to remember while going through radiation therapy